How do I get my child to stop name-calling?

 STRENGTH: “You two worked that out together,” or “You actually care what each other wants,” or “Looks like you two like getting along much better than fighting,” etc.

-At bedtime, you can talk to the name-calling son about how he really feels about name calling.
+You can talk to the name-calling son about how he really feels about name-calling.
 To get on the same side with him, you might say something like:

 SWYS: “It doesn’t look like you enjoy calling your brother names.
 Normally you get along pretty well.
 I only hear name-calling when you feel like nothing else works.
 I’ll try to remember that’s what it means and help you when you feel stuck instead of getting angry.
 Tell me what you want me to do…”